Rickymare/playbook-wordpress/README.md

 ### Objectives

-Automate entire LAMPstamp project utilizing Ansible on GCP, AWS, and Azure.
+Automate entire LAMPstamp project utilizing Ansible for future deployment on AWS, GCP, and Azure

 ### Technologies used